hapijs/hapi/API.md

     - `headers` - an object containing any HTTP headers where each key is a header name and value is the header content.

-    - `payload` - the formatted object used as the response payload (stringified).
+    - `payload` - the formatted object used as the response payload.
 Can be directly manipulated but any changes will be lost if `reformat()` is called.
 Any content allowed and by default includes the following content: